-Goodwill represents the excess of cost over the fair value of net assets acquired.
 Pursuant to ASC 350, "Intangibles - Goodwill and Other," we review the recoverability of goodwill annually as of April 1 or whenever significant events or changes occur which might impair the recovery of recorded amounts.
 For purposes of the annual goodwill impairment assessment, the Company has identified three reporting units.
-There were no indicators of impairment identified and no goodwill impairments recorded during the years ended June 30, 2021 and 2020.
+There were no goodwill impairments recorded during the year ended June 30, 2023 and 2022.